-Adopted Policy BAS BE12 (Development Control) states inter alia that "planning permission for new development will be refused if it causes traffic danger or congestion."
+Adopted Policy BAS BE12 (Development Control) specifically refers to planning permission for new residential development.
+However, the provisions of the Policy are considered to be relevant to the proposed development.
+The Policy states inter alia that "planning permission for new development will be refused if it causes traffic danger or congestion."